wildfly/quickstart/kitchensink/README.md

 already have an IDE project.

-Detailed instructions for using Eclipse with JBoss AS 7 are provided in the JBoss AS 7 Getting Started Guide for Developers.
+Detailed instructions for using Eclipse with JBoss AS 7 are provided in the JBoss AS 7 <a href="https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide" title="Getting Started Developing Applications Guide">Getting Started Developing Applications Guide</a>.

 If you created the project from the commandline using archetype:generate, then you need to import the project into your IDE.
 If you are using NetBeans 6.8 or